What Actually Makes Sugar-Free Gummies Work

 The "delayed grit" problem: crystallization that shows up later

-One of the most frustrating sugar-free gummy failures is when the product ships fine and then develops a gritty bite, unexpected opacity, or a strange crunch weeks later.
-That’s often tied to crystallization in the sweetener/bulking system.
+One frustrating failure: the product ships fine, then develops a gritty bite or strange crunch weeks later.
+That's usually crystallization in the sweetener or bulking system.

 Crystallization can be triggered by things that don't always show up during quick bench trials: